KeyWgh/keywgh.github.io/_posts/2020-3-20-How-to-fit-an-elephant.md

 > pylab.show()
 > ```

-Some personal comments:
+Some comments:

-- Actually we use 9 parameters(for they’re complex number) to fit the whole elephant, and 11 parameters to make its trunk wiggle(like the .gif showed [here]({{site.baseurl}}/assets/img/elephant_ffmpeg.gif)).
+- Actually the code above used five complex numbers, four for the contour and one for the eyepiece, thus ten parameters to fit the whole elephant.
-- The original paper requires access to read.
-[Here]((https://publications.mpi-cbg.de/getDocument.html?id=ff8080812daff75c012dc1b7bc10000c)) is an alternative version.
+- We need one additional parameter to make its trunk wiggle, along with some code modification.
+[Animation]({{site.baseurl}}/assets/img/elephant_ffmpeg.gif), [Download code]({{site.baseurl}}/assets/resource/elephant.py){:target="_blank"}
 - [Fourier](http://en.wikipedia.org/wiki/Joseph_Fourier) strikes again!
-- The original speak can be found [here](https://www.kgbreport.com/archives/2014/02/quotes-of-the-day-john-von-neumann.shtml).

 <!--

 >All stable processes we shall predict.
 All unstable processes we shall control.
 >
 >Anyone attempting to generate random numbers by deterministic means is, of course, living in a state of sin.